syncfusion-content/xamarin-docs/Xamarin/TreeView/MVVM.md

 ### Collapse command

 The `CollapseCommand` will be triggered while collapsing the node and passing the [TreeViewNode](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html) as command parameter.
 TreeView collapses the node based on the return value of `CanExecute` method implementation of CollapseCommand.
-If you return false, then collapse action will be canceled. `Execute` method implementation of `CollapseCommand` will get called after collapsing of node.
+If you return false, then collapse action will be canceled. `Execute` method implementation of `CollapseCommand` will be called after the node has collapsed.

 {% tabs %}
 {% highlight xaml %}